NordicESMhub/GEO4962/_episodes/02-infra.md

 The following file systems exist on Saga:

-*   User area (home directories): /home
+*   User area (home directories): `/home`
     The file system for user home directories on Saga.
 This file system is currently very small, and it should NOT be used for processing data and running batch jobs (slow access).
 It has quota enabled, limits can be found [here](https://documentation.sigma2.no/storage/clusters.html) .
 Files are backed up daily, except for folders called "nobackup" and their sub-folders.
-*   Work area (temporary data): /work/users ($USERWORK)
+*   Work area (temporary data): `/cluster/work/users/$USER`
     Large external storage shared by all compute nodes on Saga.
-Files are NOT backed up. /work should be used when running jobs since it's much larger than /home and is available on the compute nodes. /work/users is a [BeeGFS](https://en.wikipedia.org/wiki/BeeGFS) parallel file system.
+Files are NOT backed up. `/cluster/work` should be used when running jobs since it's much larger than `/home` and is available on the compute nodes. `/cluster/work/users` is a parallel file system.

-**Note:** the /work/users/* directories are subject to automatic deletion dependent on modification, access time and the total usage in the file system.
+**Note:** the `/cluster/work/users/*` directories are subject to automatic deletion dependent on modification, access time and the total usage in the file system.
 The oldest files will be deleted first.

 ## NIRD